 As mentioned before, publishing a CEN Workshop Agreement (a CWA) is important because it’s the first major step in developing a standard which can be more easily written into laws or contracts, to compel meaningful action by entities that otherwise would not do so.

-The next major step from here would be to take this CWA on Fossil Free Products – Guidelines and Requirements for Fossil Fuel Free Supply Chains, and begin the process to turn it into a full-on standard, referred to as European Norm (or EN), which carries more legal weight.
+The next major step from here would be to take this CWA and begin the process to turn it into a full-on standard, referred to as European Norm (or EN), which carries more legal weight.

 Ok.
 That’s nice, but what can I do with this CWA today?

 Here’s the thing – CWAs were initially created to help fill standardisation gaps, particularly in fast moving technical fields.
 Having a CWA in the public domain setting out what counts as a fossil-free product means that you could write laws with them tomorrow if you wanted to, and use them in contracts (although they’d carry more weight as fully fledged standards).
-In our case, we could refer to this CWA for future updates of our own verification process, to refer to definitions with meaningful buy-in already.
+At Green Web Foundation, we could refer to this CWA for future updates of our own verification process, and point to the fact these definitions have some meaningful buy-in already.

 We’ve linked to the published version a few times in this post, and we recommend reading through it in more detail.
-The CWA covers digital products and physical products, the kind you can drop on your foot.
-For brevity, we’ll focus on the key parts of digital products section.
-We’ll also provide some analysis about what it might mean from the perspective of someone using Green Web Foundation services or data today.
+The CWA covers both digital products and physical products i.e. the kind you can drop on your foot.
+For brevity, we’ll focus on the key parts of digital products section, as well as provide some analysis about what it might mean from the perspective of someone using Green Web Foundation tools or data today.

 A clearer definition of fossil-free for energy